Flatness (systems theory): Relation to controllability of linear systems

-with the same signal dimensions for $\mathbf{x},\mathbf{u}$ as the nonlinear system is flat, if and only if it is controllable.
-For linear systems both properties are equivalent, hence exchangeable.
+with the same signal dimensions for $\mathbf{x},\mathbf{u}$ as the nonlinear system is flat, if and only if it is controllable, hence both flatness and controllability are interchangeable terms.

 Significance

 The flatness property is useful for both the analysis of and controller synthesis for nonlinear dynamical systems.
 It is particularly advantageous for solving trajectory planning problems and asymptotical setpoint following control.